jondekerh/nike-snkrs-monitor/README.md

 # nike snkrs monitor
 This is a lightweight and easy to use script that monitors [nike snkrs](https://www.nike.com/launch/?s=in-stock) for new items and restocks by sizes and posts them to Discord.

-**WARNING:** I've noticed that this script has gotten a few stars and forks recently.
-Just to clarify, when I last worked on this script I was having issues with duplicate posts and missing products that never got solved.
-This script pulls data directly from the nike snkrs API and not the site itself, so it's not always a reliable reflection of which products are listed on the site.
-Basically what I'm saying is there are still some known issues that I just don't have the time to research and fix right now and I cannot guarintee the script in its current version will give you the most accurate information.
+**DISCLAIMER:** I've noticed this script has gotten a few stars and forks recently.
+I feel the need to clarify here that I am no longer actively working on this project since myself and the client who requested it decided to halt progress indefinitely due to technical issues and time constraints.
+Some of those issues include a problem with duplcate posting and the possibility of bad/fake data being sent by the nike snkrs API that the script pulls from.
+If you are trying to add to this project and have any questions regarding this feel free to create an issue and I will try to answer them as soon as I can.

 # Installation
 To use this script you must have [node.js](https://nodejs.org/en/).